JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/virtual_file.md

 ## Where does it come from?

 The VFS is built incrementally by scanning the file system up and down, starting from the project root.
-VFS _refreshes_ detect new files appearing in the file system.
+VFS _refresh_ operations detect new files appearing in the file system.
 A refresh operation can be initiated programmatically using `VirtualFileManager.syncRefresh()`/`asyncRefresh()` or `VirtualFile.refresh()`.
 VFS refreshes are also triggered whenever file system watchers receive file system change notifications.